opronningen/53230A-Toolkit/README.md

 \<statement\> - Query to send to the counter, e.g. ":SAMPle:COUNt?".
 Sends the query to the counter, and reads the response.

 ### "Setup"
-Edit file "Ag53230A.ini" in the same directory as the utilities, set ipaddress of the counter and default timeout
+If you only want the latest binaries, download the contents of "dist" to a local folder.
+Edit file "Ag53230A.ini", set ipaddress of the counter and default timeout.
+Note that the timeout needs to be concistent with the number of samples requested (i.e. with R), gate time etc.